Black Norwegian Elkhound: Hunting

-Health

-Norwegian Elghund Black has been known as a healthy and vigorous breed, but surveys and investigations in recent years show that there are cases of hereditary glaucoma, ataxia, epilepsy and transitional vertigo in the breed.
-The Norwegian breeding committee for the breed prioritizes health highly in the breeding work to avoid sick offspring.

 Breeding

 It is important for the black elkhound breed to focus on preventing inbreeding.
 Based on Norwegian kennel club's 5% rule, each male dog for the breed should not have more than 40 registered offspring.
 It is planned to introduce a new breed requirement that both parent animals are genetically tested for hereditary glaucoma and ataxia.
-The Norwegian breeding committee currently only approves matings where one of the dogs has been tested genetically free - this to ensure that no offspring develops hereditary glaucoma.There is a requirement for a known Hip displasia status for all the dogs to be used in breeding.
+The Norwegian breeding committee currently only approves matings where one of the dogs is known to be free of hereditary glaucoma.
+There is a requirement for a known hip displasia status for all the dogs to be used in breeding.
 Statistics in relation to HD over the last 10 years show that 83.2% of Norwegian Elghund Sort are free from hip displasia type F.

-The full up to date breeding criteria for health, hunting characteristics and exterior for both parent animals are: